timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-verify-the-created-instances.md

 # Verify the created instances

+Verify the tenants with the related IBM Cloud services instances.
 ### Step 1: Verify the setup by using following url [`https://cloud.ibm.com/resources`](https://cloud.ibm.com/resources)

 In resource list of the IBM Cloud UI, insert as filter for **name** the value `multi`.
 Now you should see following in your resource list: